What is Eclectic Therapy and Why is it Helpful?

-Eclectic therapy is a mode of psychotherapy that takes parts from multiple therapeutic approaches to create an individualized and unique delivery of care.
-Eclectic therapists strive to deliver a mix of therapies as they believe no single approach will suit an individual in their therapy journey.
-This therapeutic and counseling approach takes on a variety of theoretical orientations and approaches, typically combining cognitive-behavioral, humanistic, and psychodynamic techniques.
+Eclectic therapy is a mode of psychotherapy that combines parts from multiple therapeutic approaches to create an individualized and unique delivery of care.
+Eclectic therapists strive to deliver a mix of therapies as they believe no single approach will suit an individual's therapy journey.
+The eclectic therapy approach takes on a variety of theoretical orientations and approaches, typically combining cognitive-behavioral, humanistic, and psychodynamic techniques.

-Eclectic therapy is an umbrella term for the use of different modalities and is rooted in the idea that therapy should be flexible and best suited to the individual in order to treat mental health issues.
+Eclectic therapy is an umbrella term for the use of different modalities.
+It is rooted in the idea that therapy should be flexible and best suited to the individual in order to treat mental health issues.
 Not all eclectic therapists operate similarly, but the consensus is that multi-modal and integrative therapy offers clients a better therapeutic experience and result.

 Emphasis is placed on the therapeutic relationship under an eclectic approach, whereby the practitioner gets to know the patient and decides what aspects of different therapies will best suit the patient and help them facilitate understanding of self and situations.

 Eclectic therapy is like a mental health toolbox, pulling techniques from various therapeutic approaches to create a personalized treatment plan for individuals.
-Its flexibility allows therapists to tailor the approach to meet each client's unique needs, drawing from diverse modalities such as cognitive-behavioral, psychodynamic, humanistic, and mindfulness-based therapies.
+Its flexibility allows the eclectic therapist to tailor the approach to meet each client's unique needs, drawing from diverse modalities such as cognitive-behavioral, psychodynamic, humanistic, and mindfulness-based therapies rather than a specific treatment modality.
 Outlined below are some key benefits of eclectic therapy and how it is helpful to you and your client:

 Tailored approach